-The editors of the issue of Social Text quote Golnar Nikpour’s masterful review of White Riot, a review that contains many ideas we shared in years of conversations/reading each other’s writings.
+The editors of the issue of Social Text quote Golnar Nikpour’s masterful review of White Riot.
 She makes the point that the volume White Riot tries to escape a comparative mode, which has bedeviled so many of the participants in punk’s memorialization.
 The book, for her, still falls short: “If the purpose of the study is not to compile and compare ‘experiences,’ however, but rather to provide a geographically contextualized, historically attentive study of how punk scenes are implicated in, produced by, and absorbed into racialized structures of power—and of course they are—White Riot misses the mark.”
 Social Text’s issue tries to avoid this pitfall, and actually succeeds.

 But there is something more to be said about comparison.
 Yes, we can recognize that old punks ranting (comparatively) about how the present is not as good as the past is uninteresting.
 We can also recognize that the anxious comparison of British to, say, French punk by British punks for the purpose of insulting French punk as inadequate is also uninteresting.
 But we should think about how comparison itself has been a mode of punk’s production and reproduction.
 The reason a comparison of experiences of punk in New York and Oslo, Tokyo, Buenos Aires, or Peoria does not work is simply that those experiences were linked and coproduced.
 Linked, they were, by the uneven fabric of a capitalist world-system, whose many facets punks opposed and refracted in varying but not random ways.
 But they were also linked by the acts of comparison that is the unfolding of punk’s dialectic.
 The bricolage that is said to have defined the punk aesthetic also defined the collisions, reformulations, mistranslations, and imitations of the world-scale punk mosaic across and through the capitalist (and, indeed, state-socialist, as if that distinction mattered much by then) world-system.
 Innovation, like the development of hardcore punk, occurred through comparison.
 It was something historical actors did, not simply something analysts now do retrospectively.
 To take comparison as an object of analysis, not simply a method, would open fresh lines of inquiry into punk's historical past and present.